fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

 #### RightsHolderIdentifier
-**Description:** &#x1F4A5; The RightsHolderIdentifier contains an URI that uniquely identifies the rights holder.
-In the case of an individual this should be achieved using an established scheme.
-Best Practice: ORCID, ISNI If an individual cannot be referenced by an identifier at least an email address should be given (in the form of a mailto: reference).
+**Description:** &#x1F4A5; The RightsHolderIdentifier contains a URI that uniquely identifies the rights holder.
+In the case of an individual, this should be achieved by using an established scheme.
+Best Practice: ORCID, ISNI If an individual cannot be referenced by an identifier an email address should be given (in the form of a mailto URI).

 **Attribute** *identifierType*: ORCID and ISNI are considered best practices.
-An email address in the form of an mailto URI is a fallback. *Values*: ORCID, ISNI, Email, Other
+An email address in the form of a mailto URI is the recommended fallback. *Values*: ORCID, ISNI, Email, Other

 	Interface Facet:			display
 	User provided:				yes

 	ValueScheme:				anyURI
-	Number of occurrences:  	0-1
+	Number of occurrences:  	0-unbounded
 	Multilingual:           	no
 	CCR prefLabel@en:       	—
 	CCR URI:                	—